nireo/gocry/README.md

 ## Disclamer

 This project is purely academic, use at your own risk.
-I do not encourage in any way the use of this software illegally or to attack targets without their previous authorization.
+I do not encourage in any way the use of this software illegally or to attack targets without their permission

-**gocry** is an academic ransomware made for learning about cryptograpchy and security.
+**gocry** is an academic ransomware made for learning about cryptography and security.

 ## Running with server